 Little by little, he moves away from figuration to a mineral phase (1962-1966). then to a schematic period (1968-1975), and then to a dream-like period (1978-1987.)

-The 2000s see color and texture affirm a new energy in a personal expression of the living world.
+The 2000s see color and texture affirming new energy in a personal expression of the living world.

 Since 1950, many trips with more than three hundred and fifty collective and personal exhibitions have made known his work in France and abroad (USA, Canada, Japan, Germany, Italy, Denmark, Belgium, Switzerland, Holland, Brazil,) and in participating in major International Contemporary Art fairs (Paris, Basel, London, Los Angeles, New York, Tokyo, Yokohama, Ghent, Montreal, Frankfurt, Geneva, Bologna, Nice.)

-In addition, periods of study and research were held in Europe, Canada, USA, South America, Japan.
+Besides, periods of study and research were held in Europe, Canada, the USA, South America, Japan.

-To Painting, his major activity, Baviera adds engraving, mosaic, stained glass, sculpture, ceramics, collages, installations, polyesters etc..
+To painting, his primary activity, Baviera adds engraving, mosaic, stained glass, sculpture, ceramics, collages, installations, polyesters, etc..

-In 1965, Henru Baviera starts to develop his new engraving process “Polychromie relief.”
+In 1965, Henri Baviera starts to develop his new engraving process, “Polychromie relief.”

 Henri Baviera has made numerous creations in public spaces: mosaics (Valbonne), murals (Théoule and Marseille), Fountain (Gardanne), ceramic (Mandelieu), polyester (Geneva).

 In 1968, he is the author of "Penetrable Environment" for the ORTF (National French TV channels.)
 This creation was used as decoration of the television show of the famous singer-songwriter Michel Polnareff, 'A day in St Paul de Vence.'